christoph2/pyxcp/docs/recorder.rst

 - Online processing: Use ``DaqToCsv`` (a ``DaqOnlinePolicy``) to process data in-process and write CSV files on-the-fly.
 This is a convenient starting point for building custom online processing.
+Another option is ``Hdf5OnlinePolicy`` which records data to HDF5 files using the ``h5py`` library.
 - Offline recording: Use ``DaqRecorder`` to record into a high-throughput ``.xmraw`` file for later, flexible post-processing into multiple formats.
 This keeps runtime overhead low and allows